 The board also considered benefits of retaining the classified board structure, which has a long history in corporate law.
 Proponents of a classified structure believe it provides continuity and stability in the management of the business and affairs of a company because a majority of directors always have prior experience as directors of the company.
 Proponents also assert that classified boards may enhance shareholder value by forcing an entity seeking control of a target company to initiate arms-length discussions with the board of that company, because the entity cannot replace the entire board in a single election.
-While the board recognizes those potential benefits, it also notes that even without a classified board, the company has other means to compel a takeover bidder to negotiate with the board, including a shareholder rights plan, certain "supermajority" vote requirements in its Amended Articles of Incorporation (as described in the company's response to Item 8 at page 50), other provisions of its articles and bylaws, and certain provisions of Indiana law.
+While the board recognizes those potential benefits, it also notes that even without a classified board, the company has other means to compel a takeover bidder to negotiate with the board, including certain "supermajority" vote requirements in its Amended Articles of Incorporation (as described in the company's response to Item 8 on pages 54-55), other provisions of its articles and bylaws, and certain provisions of Indiana law.
+In addition, the company has a shareholder rights plan.
+However, the plan will expire in July 2008, and the board does not intend to renew it.